 Additionally, once a report of sexual assault is made, the university may be obligated to alert the campus community of the report if the crime is deemed to be a threat to members of the campus community.
 In making these determinations, the university will consider the safety of students, faculty, and staff as well as the privacy interests of all persons involved.
 Regardless of the action taken by the university, be assured that the names of any person involved will not appear on security alerts.

-You can find out more information about Rider University Sexual Assault Victim’s Bill of Rights in The Source
+Find out more information about Rider's Anti-Harassment and Non-Discrimination Policy, including the Sexual Assault Victim's Bill of Rights.

 - Office of Student Affairs- 609-896-5101